barbacoder/zabbix-topdesk/README.md

 You can either create the webhook yourself, paste the script and create the parameters or import the XML.

-* From the Zabbix webinterface, choose Administration > Media types.
+From the Zabbix webinterface, choose Administration > Media types.
 - Import > choose topdesk-incident-triggers.xml
 - Now adjust the media type for your environment and edit the new Topdesk mediatype
 * Parameters:
 - required params:
   - authentication: base64 encoded <user>:<appkey>
   - urlAPI: Base URL Topdesk API: https://<company>.topdesk.net/tas/api
   - eventvalue: {EVENT.VALUE}
   - eventupdate: {EVENT.UPDATE.STATUS}

-*- parameters used during creation of incidents (eventvalue=1/eventupdate=0):
+- parameters used during creation of incidents (eventvalue=1/eventupdate=0):
   - briefDescription: {ALERT.SUBJECT}
   - request: {ALERT.MESSAGE}
   - callerExternal: If filled this will be used as the caller for the incident.
 No Topdesk check on this field.
   - callerEmail: if callerExternal is blank, the callerEmail has to be filled with a valid Topdesk enabled email adres.
   - operator: id of operator
   - operatorGroup: id of operator group
-    *at least an operator group id must be supplied.
+    *At least an operator group id must be supplied.
 Find it in the results of the curl API test!*

-* parameters used on close (eventvalue=0/eventupdate=1)
+- parameters used on close (eventvalue=0/eventupdate=1)
   - incident_id: {EVENT.TAGS.incident_id}
     *Event tag is created during initial incident creation and retrieved from Topdesk.
 Used for updates on incident*